a7medkamel/eb2/README.md

 ### Misc
 - [ ] entry way light
-- [ ] two doors (to laundry and guest bathroom) don't close / latch (less during summer, more during other month)
+- [ ] laundry room door doesn't close / latch (less during summer, more during other month)
 - [ ] 2 lines of grout in master shower are flaking
-- [ ] garage has lots of gaps in it
+- [~] garage has lots of gaps in it
 - [ ] door bell rings on its own

 ## Secondary: